Your capital is at risk

 may have an adverse impact on the costs and risk of your investment or result in you incurring

 Becoming a StepLadder member means engaging in peer-to-peer lending.
 This could be part of your personal financial planning.
 It should not be all of your investments.

 Portfolio Investment Risk

 As with any financial portfolio, we recommend that members spread their risk.
 We aim for this to be a core feature of StepLadder Circles, in that your fixed monthly contributions are loans to a different member of your Circle each month.
 Your maximum exposure to any one other member is a single month’s payment.

 Not all financial products fit your criteria.
 Carefully if StepLadder is right for you.
 Before joining a circle, please consider if you have the knowledge you need to understand the proposition and how it can affect your money.
 We are available by phone, email, and web chat to answer your questions as part of this important process.

 Third Party Commission

-Although you are under not obligation to use them, some of our trusted partners pay us a commission should you choose to.
+Although you are not under obligation to use them, some of our trusted partners pay us a commission should you choose to use them.